san-sei/documents/content/en/docs/administration/appmanagement.md

 An identity provider (IdP) is a service that stores and manages digital identities.
 Companies use these services to allow their employees or users to connect with the resources they need.
 They provide a way to manage access, adding or removing privileges, while security remains tight.
 Identity Provider (IdP) initiated SSO involves the user clicking on a button in the IdP, and then being forwarded to an SP along with a SAML message containing an assertion.
-This flow would typically be initiated by a page within the IdP that shows a list of all available SPs that a user can log into.
-IDmelon operates as a secure and trustworthy identity provider as it uses SAML and SCIM
+This flow would typically be initiated by a page within the IdP that shows a list of all available SPs that a user can log into. {{< params "IDmelon" >}} operates as a secure and trustworthy identity provider as it uses SAML and SCIM
-Adminstrators can use this feature to login to different services that they need with a single IDmelon security key besides, giving opportunity to their emplyees to experiance passwordless authentication to services that they need.
+Adminstrators can use this feature to login to different services that they need with a single {{< params "IDmelon" >}} security key besides, giving opportunity to their emplyees to experiance passwordless authentication to services that they need.

 ## SCIM